Goodwin - The Role of Equity in Law Firm Diversity Efforts.

 Calvin Wingfield: My exposure in the client space involves responding to requests for proposals (RFPs) for matters and being on panels for outside counsel.
 It used to be that clients were saying ‘we want diverse teams and we want a commitment that you will give us a diverse team,’ but now they have questions that go specifically to what initiatives the firm has in place to achieve equity.
 These clients are expecting attorneys to be able to speak intelligently about what the firm is doing in terms of creating opportunities and how they have participated in supporting those initiatives.

 Yakiry Adal: The challenge is still whether our attorneys, and specifically our BIPOC, women, and LGBTQ attorneys, are getting access to the kind of career-enhancing work for our clients that they need to progress to partnership and equity partnership.
 Clients are starting to think more about who they turn to for those bet-the-company matters and which lawyers are getting the origination credit.
-These are tough questions, but I think many clients are starting to ask them.
+These are tough questions, but I think many clients are continuing to ask them.
 They want to expand the types of opportunities that can lead to sustainable change in our firm and the profession at large.

 Chambers Associate: To date, what has been the most successful change brought about by this increased emphasis on equity in the diversity space?

-Chambers Associate: How has this more prominent focus on equity influenced law firms’ engagement with broader diversity issues in society?
+Chambers Associate: How has this more prominent focus on equity influenced law firms’ engagement with broader diversity issues in society

 Calvin Wingfield: Goodwin’s internal self-assessments and discussions have opened the firm up to supporting organizations that seek to achieve greater equity in our communities and making broader proclamations externally.
 For example, we’ve seen our professional staff affinity group, BOLD, launch a Buy Black campaign.
 Firm employees were encouraged to patronize Black-owned businesses and the firm matched whatever money was spent through a donation to organizations supporting Black entrepreneurs.